Mark Robinson (American politician): Other controversial remarks

+In a March 2018 podcast, Robinson called the Civil Rights Movement a communist plot to "subvert capitalism" and "to subvert free choice".
+He has also called Martin Luther King Jr. a "communist" and "ersatz pastor".
+In December 2018, Robinson published a video on Facebook in which he said that victims of child rape are "monsters".

-In 2020, the Charlotte Observer editorial board described Robinson's posts as "cringeworthy" and "an embarrassment" while the state Democratic Party called them "homophobic, anti-Semitic, and downright unhinged."
+In 2020, the Charlotte Observer editorial board described Robinson's posts as "cringeworthy" and "an embarrassment," while the state Democratic Party called them "homophobic, anti-Semitic, and downright unhinged."
 Robinson's posts were also criticized by Equality North Carolina and Jewish community leaders in North Carolina.
 Robinson declined to apologize for his posts, saying, "I'm not ashamed of anything that I post."